james-willis/zarr-layer/README.md

 ## data requirements

 Supports v2 and v3 zarr stores via [zarrita](https://github.com/manzt/zarrita.js).
+EPSG:4326 or EPSG:3857 only (for now!).

-For best performance, tiled data (EPSG:3857 or 4326) is preferred (see [ndpyramid](https://github.com/carbonplan/ndpyramid)).
-The library also supports datasets that are untiled (4326 or 3857 coordinate systems) and tries to load chunks efficiently based on viewport intersections.
+For best performance, tiled data is preferred (see [ndpyramid](https://github.com/carbonplan/ndpyramid)).
+The library also supports datasets that are untiled and tries to load chunks efficiently based on viewport intersections.
 Support for the emerging [multiscales](https://github.com/zarr-conventions/multiscales) convention (non-slippy map conforming) is experimental!

 ## install